As hunters we are highly aware of the importance of following safe practices and procedures.

-can happen out in the field and that good safety practices can literally mean the difference between life and death.
-By
+This can happen quickly out in the field, and good safety practices can literally mean the difference between life and death.

-Before your next hunting adventure, take some time to refresh your knowledge of safety and procedures.
+Before your next hunting adventure, take some time to refresh your knowledge of safe hunting procedures.

 The Firearms Act requires that individuals wishing to acquire non-restricted firearms must take the Canadian Firearms